-More than 6.6 million visitors a month go to texaslottery.com for this news and information.
+More than 8.2 million visitors a month go to texaslottery.com for this news and information.
 Visitors may also email questions, comments and concerns directly to the Texas Lottery.

-In 2008, the Texas Lottery added a Retailer Locator to the website.
-This search feature allows players to locate lottery retail locations by city or zip code and provides a map of each location.
+The Texas Lottery search feature, Retailer Locator, allows players to locate lottery retail locations by city or zip code and provides a map of each location.
 The Retailer Locator also allows players to find where their favorite scratch ticket games are available for purchase.
 The feature was expanded to allow players to search for retail locations where they can access self-check equipment to check the winning status of lottery tickets.
 Users of the Retailer Locator may also search for lottery locations by smoking status, to determine if a particular retailer permits smoking inside the business.